Cooking banana: Chips

 After removing the skin, the unripe fruit can be sliced thin and deep fried in hot oil to produce chips.
 This thin preparation of plantain is known as tostones, patacones or plataninas in some of Central American and South American countries, platanutres in Puerto Rico, mariquitas or chicharritas in Cuba and chifles in Ecuador and Peru.
-In Cuba, the Dominican Republic, Guatemala, Puerto Rico and Venezuela, tostones instead refers to thicker twice-fried patties (see below).
+However, in Cuba, the Dominican Republic, Guatemala, Puerto Rico, and Venezuela, tostones instead refers to thicker twice-fried patties (see below).
 In Cuba, plantain chips are called mariquitas.
 They are sliced thinly, and fried in oil until golden colored.
 They are popular appetizers served with a main dish.
 In Colombia they are known as platanitos and are eaten with suero atollabuey as a snack.
 Tostada refers to a green, unripe plantain which has been cut into sections, fried, flattened, fried again, and salted.
 These tostadas are often served as a side dish or a snack.
 They are also known as tostones or patacones in many Latin American countries.
 In Honduras, banana chips are called tajadas, which may be sliced vertically to create a variation known as plantain strips.

+In Africa, ipekere are plantain chips by the Yorubas It is made with varying stages of plantain, from very ripe, ripe to semi unripe and unripe.
+It is also fried as chips in various ways: plain, salted, seasoned or with various degrees of spiciness.
+There are different consistency in textures by preferences.

 Chips fried in coconut oil and sprinkled with salt, called upperi or kaya varuthathu, are a snack in South India in Kerala.
 They are an important item in sadya, a vegetarian feast prepared during festive occasions in Kerala.
 The chips are typically labeled "plantain chips" when they are made of green plantains that taste starchy, like potato chips.
 In Tamil Nadu, a thin variety made from green plantains is used to make chips seasoned with salt, chili powder and asafoetida.
 In the western/central Indian language Marathi, the plantain is called rajeli kela (figuratively meaning "king-sized" banana), and is often used to make fried chips.

 Dried flour

-In South-west, Nigeria, unripe plantains are also dried and ground into flour which is referred to as Elubo Ogede. it is considered as a healthy and nutritious food among the Yoruba.
+In South-west Nigeria, unripe plantains are also dried and ground into flour which is referred to as Elubo Ogede. it is considered as a healthy and nutritious food among the Yoruba.

 In southern India, dried plantain powder is mixed with a little bit of fennel seed powder and boiled in milk or water to make baby food to feed babies until they are one year old.